 Boralex is a Canadian corporation operating in the renewable energy segment for over 30 years.
-It draws on a workforce of 790 people to develop, build and operate power generating and storage facilities in Canada, France, the United States and the United Kingdom.
-One of the leaders in the Canadian market and France's largest independent producer of onshore wind power, Boralex's installed capacity has more than doubled over the past five years to 3,120 MW as at June 30, 2024.
-Since then, the Corporation commissioned a 13 MW solar power station, bringing total installed capacity to 3,133 MW.
-The Corporation is developing a portfolio equivalent to over 6.8 GW of wind and solar power as well as energy storage, guided by its values and its corporate social responsibility (CSR) approach.
-Projects under construction or ready to build represent 264 MW out of the total portfolio, to be commissioned in 2024 and 2025, while the pipeline of all secured projects amounts to 587 MW.
+It draws on a workforce of 809 people to develop, build and operate power generating and storage facilities in Canada, France, the United States and the United Kingdom.
+One of the leaders in the Canadian market and France's largest independent producer of onshore wind power, Boralex's installed capacity has more than doubled over the past five years to 3,133 MW as at September 30, 2024.
+The Corporation is developing a portfolio of projects under development, secured and under construction equivalent to over 7.2 GW of wind and solar power as well as energy storage, guided by its values and its corporate social responsibility (CSR) approach.
+Projects under construction or ready to build represent 644 MW out of the total portfolio, to be commissioned in 2024 and 2025, while the pipeline of all secured projects amounts to 223 MW.
 Through profitable and sustainable growth, Boralex is actively participating in the fight against global warming.
 With its fearlessness, discipline, expertise and diversity, Boralex remains an industry leader.